ybotman/ybotman.com/src/content/blog/cats-meow-nose-rub.md

 date: "2025-01-23"
 slug: "cats-meow-nose-rub"
 featuredImg: "/images/dogeyes.jpg"
-categories: ["just-thinking", "evolution", "dogs", "phrases"]
+categories: ["just-thinking", "evolution", "dogs", "ybot-isms"]
 ---

 # A Meow Is for Us, the Nose-Rub Is for Them